ASukhanov/apstrim/README.md

 - Data with different updating frequency can be mixed.
 - Self-describing data format, no schema required.
 - Efficient binary serialization format.
-- Like JSON.
-But it's faster and smaller.
 - Numpy arrays supported.
 - Fast online compression.
 - Basic plotting of the logged data.